Academics Menu ▾

 Through the William Woods University juvenile justice minor you will gain a better understanding of the criminal justice system through the lens of minors, adolescents and families, studying topics in family law, crime victimization, child abuse and neglect, different types of juvenile offenses, enforcement procedures, detention, probation and intervention programs.

 The Juvenile Justice minor is a great supplement to a bachelor’s degree in legal studies, social work, English, criminal justice, education, ASL interpretation, and more.

 The Minor in juvenile justice at William Woods University includes 15 required course credits and 3 required elective credits.

 This introductory course will examine crime in America with a focus on the role of police, courts, and correctional institutions.
 Students will consider the balance between freedom and security issues and evaluate the strengths and weaknesses of the American justice system as it adapts to cultural, political, and societal changes.

 A study of the law of marriage, annulment, dissolution, guardianship, adoption, custody, legitimacy of children, and issues within the juvenile courts, with emphasis on development of skills pertinent to the paralegal function.

 Prerequisites: PRL 207 and PRL110 and LGS207 and PLS110

 Crime Victimization in America

 This course focuses on issues unique to individuals and groups that have been victimised by violent crime.
-Course content includes examination of the victim's historical role within the criminal justice system, the victim's movement, and current issues most relevant to victims and service delivery.
+Course content includes examination of the victim's historical role within the criminal justice system, the victim's movement, and current issues most relevent to victims and service delivery.
 Theoretical consideration and practice interventions are examined in relation to specific crimes and vulnerable populations.
 In conjunction with area agencies, students develop a community project to be implemented during National Crime Victims Rights Week.

 Child Abuse and Neglect